dipamsen/Book-Catalog/README.md

 1. Clone the repository
 2. Run `npm install` to install the dependencies
-3. Create a Firebase project and add a Realtime Database
+3. Copy the `.env.sample` file to `.env` and fill in the required environment variables
-4. Copy `src/config.sample.ts` to `src/config.ts` and add your Firebase configuration
+4. (Optional) Set up a firebase project with Realtime Database, and fill in the required environment variables for persistence.
 5. Run `npm run dev` to start the development server

 ## License